metamechanists/MetaCoin/README.md

 - `%MetaCoin™_#_value%` - Displays the amount of coins the players at position # have submitted to the leaderboard

 ## Permissions & Commands
+- `metacoin.command.trailer` - Gives access to the `/metacoin™ trailer` command, which sends the player a link to the MetaCoin™ trailer
+- `metacoin.command.statistics` - Gives access to the `/metacoin™ statistics` command, which sends the player a link to the bstats page
 - `metacoin.command.deposit` - Gives access to the `/metacoin™ deposit` command, used to deposit any coins in your inventory to the leaderboard
 - `metacoin.command.resetleaderboard` - Gives access to the `/metacoin™ resetleaderboard` command, used to reset the leaderboard COMPLETELY
 - `metacoin.command.compress` - Gives access to the `/metacoin™ compress` command, used to compress all metacoins in your inventory down